ksk0/guake-background/README.md

 # What is guake-background?
 **guake-background** is script used to set guake terminal background.
-It's primary used to set background to background color of current vim/nvim colorscheme, but it cat also be used to set to any other color.
+It's primarily used to set background to background color of current vim/nvim colorscheme, but it cat also be used to set to any other color.